PaulModaley/guitarstore/README.md

 ### Site Design

+* [Bootstrap](https://getbootstrap.com/) was used to ensure the website's responsivity and faster development.
-* [Font Awesome](https://fontawesome.com/) was used to add the icons.
+* [Font Awesome](https://fontawesome.com/) was used to add various icons, including the cart and wishlist icons.
-* [Coolers.co](https://coolors.co/a71313-3c3cdf-0f0f0f-ffffff-198754-ffca02) was used to generate the colour palette in the readme.
+* [Scheme Color](https://www.schemecolor.com/music-store.php) was used to generate the colour palette in the readme.
-* [Google Fonts](https://fonts.google.com/) was used to import the _Suwannaphum_ and _Dancing Script_ font used within the site.
+* [Google Fonts](https://fonts.google.com/) was used to import the 'Comfortaa' font used throughout the site.
 * [Favicon.io](https://favicon.io/favicon-converter/) was used to generate a favicon for the site using the site's logo.

 ### Hosting
-* [GitHub](https://github.com/) is used to store the code for this project after being pushed from Git.
+* [GitHub](https://github.com/) is used to store the code respository for this project after being commited from Git.
 * [Heroku](https://www.heroku.com) was used to deploy the live site.

 ### Databases Platform and Cloud Storage
-* [SQlite](https://www.sqlite.org/index.html) is the SQL database engine provided by default as part of Django and used during development.
+* [SQlite](https://www.sqlite.org/index.html) is the SQL database engine provided by default as part of the Django framework.
+It provides the database and backend functionality for Legato Music's functionality, including the product catalogue.
 * [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) is the SQL database service provided directly by Heroku for storing the site's data.
 * [Amazon AWS S3](https://s3.console.aws.amazon.com/s3) was used to host this project's images and static files.

 ### Frameworks and Libraries

-* [Django](https://www.djangoproject.com/) was used as a Python web framework for its rapid development and clean, pragmatic design
+* [Django](https://www.djangoproject.com/) was used as a Python web framework to enable speedy development.
 * [pip](https://pip.pypa.io/en/stable/) was used to install the required dependencies for this site.
 * [Django-countries](https://pypi.org/project/django-countries/) was used for its pre-built country field containing all the valid country codes.
 * [Crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used to manage rendering behaviour and layout of Django forms.